ThreeSixes/airSuck/README.md

   - sub2CrCTest.py - Checks CRC sums and performs XOR operations on frames.
 This was developed for testing.
   - ssrParseTest.py - Tests decoding of one or more manually entered frames by the ssrParse class.
 This was developed for testing.
   - cprMathTest.py - Class for testing Compact Position Reporting (CPR) algorithm.
 This was developed for testing.
+  - aisParseTest.py - Tests decoding of AIS sentences.

 Support config files:
+  - supervisor/airSuck-dump1090ConnClt.conf - Supversior config file to keep dump1090ConnClt.py running as a daemon.
-  - supervisor/airSuck-dump1090Connector.conf - Supversior config file to keep dump1090Connector.py running as a daemon.
+  - supervisor/airSuck-dump1090ConnSrv.conf - Supversior config file to keep dump1090ConnSrv.py running as a daemon.
   - supervisor/airSuck-mongoDump.conf - Supervisor config file to keep mongoDump.py running as a daemon.
   - supervisor/airSuck-ssrStateEngine.conf - Supervisor config file to keep ssrStateEngine.py running as a daemon.
   - supervisor/airSuck-stateMongoDump.conf - Supervisor config file to keep stateMongoDump.py running as a daemon.
   - supervisor/airSuck-stateNode.conf - Supervisor config file to keep node/stateNode.js running as a daemon.
+  - supervisor/airSuck-dump1090Client.conf - Supervisor config file to keep the dump1090 client node.js script as a daemon.
   - The above files are all split out as individual config files to facilitate running some or all of these files on one or more servers.
 This makes it easier to split out roles in a multi-host environment.

 AirSuck Geospatial viewer web page: